larryturner/diamondback/readme.rst

 Details
 ~~~~~~~

-An extensible factory design pattern is expressed in many components,
-and a mix-in design pattern is extensively employed in property
+A mix-in design pattern is extensively employed in property definition.
-definition.
-Complex or real types, in adaptive or static forms, are
+Complex or real types, in adaptive or static forms, are supported as
-supported as appropriate.
-Data collections are consistently expressed in
+appropriate.
+Data collections are consistently expressed in native types,
-native types, including tuples, sets, lists, and dictionaries, with
+including tuples, sets, lists, and dictionaries, with vector and matrix
-vector and matrix types expressed in numpy arrays.
+types expressed in numpy arrays.

 Diamondback is defined in subpackages :